hashkat/hashkat/docs/tutorial04.md

   weights:    {bin_spacing: linear, min: 1, max: 10001, increment: 1}
 ```

+The follow_ranks are essential to the twitter_suggest follow model because new following is based on an agent's existing number of followers.
+Therefore, we must know the exact number of followers a person has in order to decide if they get new followers.
+The follow_rank bins change range, from 0 to maximum, and to increment by 1.
+There may still be many agents per bin.

 #### Running and Visualizing The Network

 Let's now run this simulation.